Banner_Vanilla_Bean.webp

 Natural vanilla passes through dozens of human hands as it goes from farm to your kitchen table.
 No part of farming or curing the vanilla beans is mechanised, and small farms are the very backbone of natural vanilla production.2 Agriculture is Madagascar’s largest sector thanks in large part to vanilla, but ask a Malagasy local if they use vanilla in their own cooking, and the answer is almost certain to be a “no”.

-In the hierarchy of Madagascar’s vanilla beans industry, farmers sit on the very last rung.
+In the hierarchy of Madagascar’s vanilla bean industry, farmers sit on the very last rung.
 To produce just 1kg of vanilla beans, they must grow 600 orchid blossoms; yet in 2018, these farmers received €38,20 for every kilogram of vanilla they grew—which is only around 5% of the export price for natural vanilla that year (US$875 or ~€736 per kg).14 Despite this disproportionate payoff, vanilla is still a money-making crop for smallholder farmers, and most of their time and effort is put into vanilla, whereas other crops such as cassava, bananas, and rice are grown to be consumed, not sold.17

 Moreover, small growers have little power to negotiate the price of their vanilla harvest.
 Freshly plucked vanilla beans begin fermenting immediately and must be sold off quickly to “commissionaires” or middlemen before they go bad.
 The real profit from natural vanilla is made at upper levels when beans are sold to curing facilities and traders that export vanilla to the suppliers who sell the spice around the world.4